phalcon-orphanage/docs/en/reference/phql.rst

     $phql   = "SELECT Cars.*, Brands.* FROM Cars CROSS JOIN Brands";
     $rows = $manager->executeQuery($phql);

-Also is posibly, manually set the conditions of the JOIN:
+Also is possibly, manually set the conditions of the JOIN:

 .. code-block:: php